Borkkris/app-my-flix/README.md

 # myFlix-App (API)

 ## info
-This is my myFlix-App I created as a fellow for CareerFoundry.
+This is my myFlix-API I created as a fellow for CareerFoundry.
 It is a “movies” web application.
 The web application will provide users with access to information about different movies, directors, and genres.
 Users will be able to sign up,